ibm-cloud-docs/dns/example-dns-config-images.md

 # Example DNS configurations
 {:#example-dns-configurations-for-reference}

 The following screen captures show some common DNS configurations.
+{:shortdesc}

 Things to remember:

  * The `@` symbol is shorthand for the domain itself.
  * The `A`record points from a hostname (such as `domain.com` or `sub.domain.com`) to an IP address (for example, `123.123.231.1`).